Duke: Franks

-The Franks employed dukes as the governors of Roman provinces, though they also led military expeditions far from their duchies.
-The dukes were the highest-ranking officials in the realm, typically Frankish (whereas the counts were often Gallo-Roman), and formed the class from which the kings' generals were chosen in times of war.
-The dukes met with the king every May to discuss policy for the upcoming year, the so-called Mayfield.
+In the Frankish kingdom, duke was a title given to an official in temporary command over a group of counts, rather than over a fixed region.
+Their functions were primarily military, and they led armed forces in times of war.
+Although their principal duties were military, dukes occasionally supervised counts, served in a judicial capacity, and acted as ambassadors.
+Unlike in Roman times, dukes were ultimately considered superior in rank to counts.
+Dukes were typically Frankish, whereas counts were often Gallo-Roman.
+Dukes met with the king every May to discuss policy for the upcoming year, in what was known as the Mayfield.

 In Burgundy and Provence, the titles of patrician and prefect were commonly employed instead of duke, probably for historical reasons relating to the greater Romanization of those provinces.
 But the titles were basically equivalent.

 In late Merovingian Gaul, the mayors of the palace of the Arnulfing clan began to use the title dux et princeps Francorum: 'duke and prince of the Franks'.
 In this title, duke implied supreme military control of the entire nation (Francorum, the Franks) and it was thus used until the end of the Carolingian dynasty in France in 987.

 Holy Roman Empire

 Stem duchies

-The stem duchies were the constituent duchies of the kingdom of Germany at the time of the extinction of the Carolingian dynasty (the death of Louis the Child in 911) and the transitional period leading to the formation of the Holy Roman Empire later in the 10th century.
+The stem duchies were the constituent duchies of the Kingdom of Germany at the time of the extinction of the Carolingian dynasty (the death of Louis the Child in 911) and the transitional period leading to the formation of the Holy Roman Empire later in the 10th century.